-From exploring the biggest caves in the world to relaxing on palm-fringed beaches, here’s our list of the absolute best things to do in Vietnam!
+From exploring the biggest caves in the world to relaxing on palm-fringed beaches or checking off a visit to a UNESCO World Heritage Site, here’s our list of the absolute best things to do in Vietnam!

-We’ve been lucky enough to spend more than a decade travelling the world almost non-stop, and a lot of people ask us of everywhere we’ve been, where is our favourite country.
+We’ve been lucky enough to spend more than a decade travelling the world almost non-stop.
+And a lot of people ask us, of everywhere we’ve been, which is our favourite country.

 Without hesitation, we can honestly say Vietnam is.

-This long nation in Southeast Asia is a wealth of culture, activities, good food and amazing people, and no matter how much time you spend there you could never run out of things to do in Vietnam.
+This long nation in Southeast Asia is a wealth of culture, activities, good food and amazing people.
+No matter how much time you spend there you could never run out of great ways to enjoy Vietnam.

 Don’t underestimate this place.
 We spent 7 months travelling this amazing country, getting as off the beaten path as possible, and we still didn’t manage to do everything here.